Gertrude the Great: Works

 Gertrude produced numerous writings, though only some survive today.
-The longest survival is the Legatus Memorialis Abundantiae Divinae Pietatis (known in English today as The Herald of Divine Love or The Herald of God's Loving-Kindness, and sometimes previously known as Life and Revelations), partly written by other nuns.
+The longest surviving work is the Legatus Memorialis Abundantiae Divinae Pietatis (known in English today as The Herald of Divine Love or The Herald of God's Loving-Kindness, and sometimes previously known as Life and Revelations), partly written by other nuns.
 There also remains her collection of Spiritual Exercises.
 A work known as Preces Gertrudianae (Gertrudian Prayers) is a later compilation, made up partly of extracts from the writings of Gertrude and partly of prayers composed in her style.
 It is also very possible that Gertrude was the author of a part of the revelations of Mechthild of Hackeborn, the Book of Special Grace.

 The Herald is composed of five books.
 Book 2 forms the core of the work, and was written by Gertrude herself; she states that she began the work on Maundy Thursday, 1289.
 Books 3, 4, and 5 were written by another nun, or possibly by more than one, during Gertrude's lifetime and probably at least in part at her dictation.
 Book 1 was written shortly before or after Gertrude's death as an introduction to the whole collection; it is possible it was written by Gertrude's confessor, but more probably by another Helfta nun.

-The importance of the Spiritual Exercises extends to the present day because they are grounded in the themes and rites of Catholic liturgy for occasions such as baptism, conversion, commitment, discipleship, union with God, praise of God, and preparation for death.
-Gertrude's Spiritual Exercises can still be used by anyone who seeks to deepen spirituality through prayer and meditation.

 Devotion to the Sacred Heart

-One of the most esteemed women saints of the Christian West, she was a notable early devotee of the Sacred Heart of Jesus.
-Book 2 of the Herald of Divine Love is notable within the history of Christian devotion because its vivid descriptions of Gertrude's visions show a considerable elaboration on the long-standing but ill-defined veneration of Christ's heart.
-This veneration was present in the belief that Christ's heart poured forth a redemptive fountain through the wound in his side, an image culminating in its most famous articulation by Bernard of Clairvaux in his commentary on the Song of Songs.
+Gertrude was notable for her veneration of the Sacred Heart of Jesus.
+Her Herald of Divine Love vividly describes her visions of Christ's heart.
+Such devotions were based on the belief that Christ's heart poured forth a redemptive fountain through the wound in his side, an image culminating in a famous articulation by Bernard of Clairvaux in his commentary on the Song of Songs.
 The women of Helfta—Gertrude foremost, who surely knew Bernard's commentary, and to a somewhat lesser extent the two Mechthilds, Mechthild of Magdeburg and Mechthild of Hackeborn—made this devotion central to their mystical visions.
 Gertrude reported a vision on the Feast of John the Evangelist.
 She was resting her head near the wound in the Christ's side and hearing the beating of his heart.
 She asked John if on the night of the Last Supper he had felt these pulsations, why he had never spoken of the fact.
 John replied that this revelation had been reserved for subsequent ages when the world, having grown cold, would have need of it to rekindle its love.